 It does a tremendous job of preventing and blocking the growth of weeds as well as retaining vital soil moisture and nutrients.

 And it does so better than the EZ-Straw mentioned above.
 However, the trade-off is that it is just not nearly as good at the initial stages of raspberry growth as straw or pine mulch, which tend to speed up germination.

 Their Organic Peat Moss is specially designed to meet the needs of these finicky fruit-bearing plants.

 It’s high in organic matter and low in pH, making it the perfect choice for those who want to grow their raspberries organically.

 Overall, the Espoma Organic Peat Moss is another user favorite for those who want the best mulch for raspberries.
 Peat moss is great at improving aeration and drainage in the soil.

-We really like this peat moss mulch brand because it is made from a berry reputable company that definitely knows a bit about what they are doing.
+We really like this peat moss mulch brand because it is made by a berry reputable company that definitely knows a bit about what they are doing.
 They have excellent quality control.

 So in other words, they are very consistent in quality and each batch is incredibly fresh without any extra junk or filler mixed in.